-This position provides development-related administrative support to the Director of Development, Institute for Basic Biomedical Sciences and two Associate Directors of Development.
-This support includes executive-level assistance to the Director of Development; gift processing, reporting, and acknowledgment; coordination of annual giving and stewardship efforts; event planning; portfolio management, and database maintenance.
+This position provides development-related administrative support to the Institute for Basic Biomedical Sciences development team.
+This support includes executive-level assistance to the Director of Development; gift processing, reporting, and acknowledgment; event planning and support; portfolio management, database maintenance, and special projects.
 The breadth of activity, number of internal and external partners, and fast pace of the office require a high level of independent thinking, attention to detail, flexibility, advanced computer skills, and excellent interpersonal communication.

 Duties and Responsibilities